sgsjha/MazeGeneratorApp/README.md

 ## Overview

 Maze Generator is a simple iOS application that generates random mazes.
 This application uses SwiftUI for its user interface and implements a maze generation algorithm.
-This was created for Flare Tech Challenge

 ## Features

 • Generate random mazes at the tap of a button
 • Display mazes in a square grid
-Visual indicators for the start (green) and finish (red) points Dynamic resizing to fit the screen
+• Visual indicators for the start (green) and finish (red) points
+• Dynamic resizing to fit the screen
-Clean and idiomatic Swift code
+• Clean and idiomatic Swift code

 ## Installation